exonum/exonum-java-binding/README.md

 The project is at alpha stage.
 Currently you can define a stateful Exonum Service in Java, configure a network of nodes and run the service in it.

+If you are using Exonum in your project and want to be listed on our website & GitHub list — write us a line to <exonum@bitfury.com>.

 For more information see the relevant documentation on the tool:
   - [What is Exonum?](https://exonum.com/doc/get-started/what-is-exonum/)
   - [User guide](https://exonum.com/doc/get-started/java-binding)